 If you stay near the sea, you’ll find some of the best hotels in Helsinki hidden away in preserved buildings; further away, you can find three-star business hotels located near the commercial districts.

 Not sure where to look?
 Get your accommodations search started with this guide to the best places to stay in Helsinki…

-The best places to stay in Helsinki: A complete guide to the top hotels, neighbourhoods & areas for travellers
+Best places to stay in Helsinki: Top hotels, neighbourhoods & areas

 Helsinki is a walkable city and features an efficient public transportation system.
 No matter where you choose to stay, you should find it easy to get around, but it helps to stay near the main sites that you want to visit.
 This cuts down on travel, giving you more time to enjoy each destination.

 The city is divided into 59 neighbourhoods and 34 districts, each with its own character.
 When visiting the city for the first time, you’ll want to choose one of the neighbourhoods closer to the centre and the seaside attractions.

 The most central area to stay in Helsinki is Kamppi in the heart of the city.
 It offers access to the most notable churches and museums in Helsinki and convenient bus routes to the neighbouring towns and suburbs.

 Kamppi is where more tourists choose to stay, but there are several other options.
 Whether you want to stay somewhere trendy or laid back, Helsinki has you covered.